Migrating from AMP CAF Receiver to AMP Cast SDK

 Migrating custom code in your receiver

-If, for some reason, you have a custom code in your receiver, you can still copy it a moving it to your new receiver.
+If, for some reason, you have custom code in your receiver, you can still copy and move it to your new receiver.
 However, accessing Google’s CAF library directly is not advised.
-If your custom code is accessing the CAF Framework directly, you’ll need to rewrite it to use AMP Cast standardized API to ensure your code doesn’t conflict with AMP Cast.
+If your custom code accesses the CAF Framework directly, you’ll need to rewrite it to use the AMP Cast standardized API to ensure your code doesn’t conflict with AMP Cast.